I-1-10-1.Subsequent Applications and Social Security Ruling 11-1p

 a.
 Exception Requests

 If a representative or claimant submits a written exception request directly to the AC, the person who first identifies the request must immediately make a notation in the "remarks" section in ARPS and send an email to ^DCARO OAO.
 The email must include the claimant's name, Social Security Number (SSN), and a brief explanation, specifically noting the location of the written request in the file.
-The EDO will provide appropriate guidance to the employee and/or the employee's supervisor after evaluating the request.
+The EDO will review the request, and direct the processing branch to notify the representative or claimant of the exception decision.

 b.
 Erroneous Subsequent Applications